bartlett705/font-of-wisdom/README.md

 ## How to Query

-This API is hosted, and can be accessed via HTTP request:
+This API is hosted, and can be accessed via HTTP request at:
 `GET http://quotes.mosey.systems/api`

 You can optional provide a count (up to 25) via a search parameter, like so: